plast-lab/doop/README.md

 # Doop - Framework for Java Pointer and Taint Analysis (using P/Taint)

 This document contains instructions for invoking the main driver of Doop.
-For an introduction to Datalog, please consult [Datalog-101](docs/datalog-101.md).
-For a more detailed tutorial on using the results of Doop analyses , please consult [Doop-101](docs/doop-101.md).
-For an introduction to pointer analysis using Datalog, you can read a [research-level tutorial](http://yanniss.github.io/points-to-tutorial15.pdf).
-For information about Taint Analysis using Doop, please consult our [P/Taint paper](https://yanniss.github.io/ptaint-oopsla17.pdf), or [P/Taint
+* For an introduction to Datalog, please consult [Datalog-101](docs/datalog-101.md).
+* For a more detailed tutorial on using the results of Doop analyses, please consult [Doop-101](docs/doop-101.md).
+* For an introduction to pointer analysis using Datalog, you can read a [research-level tutorial](http://yanniss.github.io/points-to-tutorial15.pdf).
-    tutorial](docs/ptaint.md).
-For information about JavaEE application analysis using Doop, please consult our [PLDI'20 paper
-    ](http://yanniss.github.io/enterprise-pldi20.pdf).
-For information about Python Tensorflow Shape analysis using Doop, please consult our [ECOOP'20 paper](http://yanniss.github.io/tensor-ecoop20.pdf).

 ## Getting Started